-The Community Campus-a campus without walls-utilizes the facilities of the community including the public school system, various businesses, agencies, and neighborhood centers in the Tucson vicinity and in Ajo, Marana, Sells and Nogales.
-College credit classes are taught at approximately 76 locations, mainly during evening hours.
+The Community Campus utilizes the facilities of the community including the public school system, various businesses, agencies, and neighborhood centers in the Tucson vicinity and in Ajo, Marana, Sells and Santa Cruz locations.
+College credit classes are taught at approximately 76 locations.

-Offered are a wide variety of general education, college transfer and general interest courses.
+Offered are a wide variety of general education, college transfer, general interest, and telecommunications courses.

-The concept of the Community Campus, established in 1975, was to bring college classes to where people live and work.
+The concept of the Community Campus, established in 1975, is to bring college classes to where people live and work.
 The Campus office is located at 1901 N. Stone Ave.